jilsonjoseph/Crypto-Currency-Portfolio-App/README.md

-# Crypto-Currency-Portfolio-App
+# Real time crypto currency information
-An app that displays crypto currency prices
+A program that displays crypto currency prices

+User inputs a crypto currency symbol (BTC, ETH, ETC etc) Current price and other information related to the currency is printed as output.